top of page

 We want you to be entirely satisfied with you purchase and products!
 For any reason you may want to return or exchange and item please contact hello@theknifemerchantaus.com

-• Can I order other products in?
+• Can I order products that are not listed on your website?

-• What brands do you stock?
+• Which brands do you carry?

-• Where are Victorinox products made?
+• Where are Victorinox knives manufactured?

 • What is the warranty on Victorinox products?